-Prof. Bryce C. Pilz, '00, is a clinical assistant professor in the Entrepreneurship Clinic.
+Professor Bryce C. Pilz, '00, is a clinical assistant professor in the Entrepreneurship Clinic.
 He represents tech startups in intellectual property, incorporation, and financing matters.
-Prior to joining the Law School, Prof. Pilz practiced at Kirkland & Ellis LLP in the firm's intellectual property practice and clerked for the Hon.
+Prior to joining the Law School, Professor Pilz practiced at Kirkland & Ellis LLP in the firm's intellectual property practice and clerked for the Hon.
 Amy J. St. Eve in the Northern District of Illinois.
 Most recently, he served as associate general counsel at the University of Michigan, where he worked with the Office of Technology Transfer on startups and licensing.
-Prof. Pilz was part of a team that spun-out more than 60 tech startups and entered into more than 500 technology licenses over a five-year period.
-Prof. Pilz also assisted in the creation of the University's Venture Accelerator at the North Campus Research Complex and advised the Center for Entrepreneurship on student entrepreneurship matters.
-He also has served as a National Science Foundation I-Corps mentor and teaches in the University's Master of Entrepreneurship program.
-Prof. Pilz founded and runs the ZEAL–Invest Detroit/Mercury Fund Venture Capital Fellowship in which law students extern with local venture capital firms.
+Professor Pilz was part of a team that spun-out more than 60 tech startups and entered into more than 500 technology licenses over a five-year period.
+Professor Pilz also assisted in the creation of the University's Venture Accelerator at the North Campus Research Complex and advised the U-M Center for Entrepreneurship on student entrepreneurship matters.
+He also has served as a National Science Foundation I-Corps mentor, is currently a Tech Stars mentor, and teaches in the University's Master of Entrepreneurship program.
+Professor Pilz manages the Law School's involvement in the ZEAL Venture Capital Lab, a partnership with local and national venture capital firms Detroit Innovate and Mercury Fund in which law students extern with local venture capital firms.
 He received his JD from Michigan Law in 2000 and his BS in mechanical engineering from the University of Michigan College of Engineering in 1997.
 He is registered to practice before the U.S. Patent & Trademark Office and is a member of Phi Kappa Phi.
 His most recent article, "Student Intellectual Property Issues on the Entrepreneurial Campus," was published in the Michigan Journal of Private Equity & Venture Capital Law.